Persistent Markov partitions for rational maps: Boundary of existence of Markov partition

-Since $G(g)$ varies isotopically in $V_1$, the set $X(g)$ of vertices of $G(g)$ also varies isotopically in $V_1$.
+Since $G(g)$ varies isotopically for $g\in V_1$, the set $X(g)$ of vertices of $G(g)$ also varies isotopically for $g\in V_1$.
 But $X(g)$ is a finite forward invariant set for all $g\in V_1$.
 Hence $X(g)$ varies locally isotopically for $g$ in the dense open subset $V_0$ of $V$ such that the multiplier of any periodic points in $X(g)$ is not $1$, and there are no critical points in $X(g)$.
-We have $V_1\subset V_0$.
+We have $V_1\subset V_0$, since $g^N$ is expanding near $G(g)$ for $g\in V_1$, for a suitable $N$, by \ref{2.1}.
+Now, to prove Theorem \ref{2.2}, we need to verify the conditions of Lemma \ref{2.4}.

-{\textbf{Definition}} A path $\alpha $ with endpoints in $X(g)$ {\em{has homotopy length $\le M$}} if it can be isotoped, by an isotopy which is the identity on $X(g)$, to be arbitrarily uniformly close to a path in $G(g)$ which crosses $\le M$ edges of $G(g)$.
+\begin{definition} A path $\alpha $ with endpoints in $X(g)$ {\em{has homotopy length $\le M$}} if it can be isotoped, by an isotopy which is the identity on $X(g)$, to be arbitrarily uniformly close to a path in $G(g)$ which crosses $\le M$ edges of $G(g)$. \end{definition}